danielelovecckio/danielelovecckio/README.md

-- 👋 Hi, I’m @danielelovecckio, born in Taranto, Italy, on October 1998, gradueted in Computer Science from the University of Bari.
+- 👋 Hi, I’m @danielelovecckio, graduated in Computer Science.
-     Here you can find some projects I did during my university courses and some projects I did and I'm still doing during my free time.
+     Here you can find some codes I made during my university courses and some projects where I'm working to refine my skills.

 - 👀 I’m interested in Data science.